naveenasivaprabu/naveenasivaprabu.github.io/README.md

-# Trading Tips from mariappa
+# Trading Tips from Group

 To all new members... please understand that trading is not a place for easy money.